gvwilson/thirdbit/src/fiction/bear/index.md

 not without starting a war."

 "Thank you, Your Highness."
-Captain Jigme's hair was starting to gray, Noxy noticed, and he was thinner than he had been two years ago.
+Yangyal's hair was starting to gray, Noxy noticed, and he was thinner than he had been two years ago.
 She hoped it was more than just age.
 She hoped those two years had been as hard for him as they'd been for her.